ladjs/lad/README.md

 * RESTful API with BasicAuth and versioning
 * Automated job scheduler with cron and human-readable syntax (backed by [Mongoose][] and [Agenda][])
 * Passport-based authentication and group-based (Unix-like) permissioning
-* Stripe-inspired error handling with Boom
+* Stripe-inspired error handling
 * Mongoose and MongoDB with common database plugins
 * Email template engine with [Nodemailer][] and local rendering
 * Proxy eliminates need for Nginx reverse-proxy or Apache virtual hosts
-* Multilingual through built-in i18n translation support
+* Multilingual through built-in i18n translation support ([see configuration](#translation-configuration))
 * Automatic phrase translation with Google Translate
 * Sitemap generator for simple SEO
 * …

 ### Translation

-> Finally a framework that solves i18n everywhere; complete with automatic translation.
+Finally a framework that solves i18n everywhere; complete with automatic translation.

 * Translation constants built-in so you [don't repeat yourself][dry]
 * Webapp error messages and templates are translated